harsh-ps-2003/rumi/README.md

 Not designed to be used in production!

-This is a personal project to deepen the understanding of Cryptography after undertaking the course [CS670](https://www.cse.iitk.ac.in/pages/CS670.html) from IIT Kanpur.
+This is an Undergraduate Project under Professor Adithya Vadapalli to explore privacy-preserving chat systems, after undertaking the course [CS670](https://www.cse.iitk.ac.in/pages/CS670.html) from IIT Kanpur.